“The future of our nation causes Americans more stress than any other topic.”

 If given a task he didn’t know how to do, he’d panic.
 As soon as tasks grew difficult, he gave up.
 It wasn’t that he didn’t deserve to lose his job: he knew he did.
 What he couldn’t figure out was: how could years of nonstop praise lead to such low self-confidence?

 Carol Dweck, a young researcher in psychology, was similarly fascinated by the question of what motivates us to succeed.
-Conventional wisdom during the 1970’s reflected a straightforward relationship between praise and self-esteem.
-If you wanted children to develop self-confidence, regular praise and reminders of innate talents were encouraged.
+Conventional wisdom during the 1970s reflected a straightforward relationship between praise and self-esteem: developing self-confidence in children can be achieved by regular praise and reminders of innate talents.
 If you wanted to grow inner confidence, reminders of one’s own special qualities and talents would be key.
 Eventually, the messages would sink in, and result in self-belief and success.

 Dweck wanted to explore this idea further, so she did what any scientist might do: she devised an experiment to test it.
 The experiment had a group of children solving a fairly easy math puzzle.
 Once they’d completed it successfully, half the kids were told: “Well done!
 You’re so smart!”
 The other half were told: “Well done!
 You tried really hard!”
 Then they were given a second, more difficult puzzle to solve.